mantzas/patron/README.md

 Patron is a framework for creating microservices.

-Patron is french for `template` or `pattern`, but it means also `boss` which we found out later (no pun intended).
+`Patron` is french for `template` or `pattern`, but it means also `boss` which we found out later (no pun intended).

 The entry point of the framework is the `Service`.
 The `Service` uses `Components` to handle the processing of sync and async requests.
 The `Service` starts by default a `HTTP Component` which hosts the debug, health and metric endpoints.
 Any other endpoints will be added to the default `HTTP Component` as `Routes`.
-The service set's up by default logging with `zerolog`, tracing and metrics with `jaeger`.
+The service set's up by default logging with `zerolog`, tracing and metrics with `jaeger` and `prometheus`.

-Patron provides abstractions for the following functionality of the framework:
+`Patron` provides abstractions for the following functionality of the framework:

-- service
+- service, which orchestrates everything
-- components and processors
+- components and processors, which provide a abstraction of adding processing functionality to the service
   - asynchronous message processing (RabbitMQ, Kafka)
   - synchronous processing (HTTP)
 - metrics and tracing
 - logging
-- configuration
+- configuration management

+`Patron` provides same defaults for making the usage as simple as possible.

 ## Service

 The `Service` has the role of glueing all of the above together, which are:

 - setting up logging
-- setting up termination by user
+- setting up termination by os signal
 - starting and stopping components
 - handling component errors
+- setting up metrics and tracing

-The service has some default settings tha can be changed via environment variables:
+The service has some default settings which can be changed via environment variables:

-- Service HTTP port, which set's up the default HTTP components port to `50000` which can be changed via the `PATRON_HTTP_DEFAULT_PORT`
+- Service HTTP port, for setting the default HTTP components port to `50000` with `PATRON_HTTP_DEFAULT_PORT`
-- Log level, which set's up zerolog with `INFO` as log level which can be changed via the `PATRON_LOG_LEVEL`
+- Log level, for setting zerolog with `INFO` log level with `PATRON_LOG_LEVEL`
-- Tracing, which set's up jaeger tracing with
+- Tracing, for setting up jaeger tracing with
-  - agent address `0.0.0.0:6831`, which can be changed via `PATRON_JAEGER_AGENT`
+  - agent address `0.0.0.0:6831` with `PATRON_JAEGER_AGENT`
-  - sampler type `probabilistic`, which can be changed via `PATRON_JAEGER_SAMPLER_TYPE`
+  - sampler type `probabilistic`with `PATRON_JAEGER_SAMPLER_TYPE`
-  - sampler param `0.1`, which can be changed via `PATRON_JAEGER_SAMPLER_PARAM`
+  - sampler param `0.1` with `PATRON_JAEGER_SAMPLER_PARAM`

 ### Component